cloudflare/cloudflare-docs/content/network/ip-geolocation.md

 ## Report an incorrect IP location

-If you find an incorrect IP location, use the [Maxmind tool](https://www.maxmind.com/en/geoip2-precision-demo) to make sure that Maxmind shows the correct **Country Code**.
-If the data is incorrect, [Contact Cloudflare Support](/support/contacting-cloudflare-support/).
+If you find an incorrect IP location, use the [MaxMind tool](https://www.maxmind.com/en/geoip2-precision-demo) to make sure that Maxmind shows the correct **Country Code**.
+If the data is incorrect, [contact Cloudflare Support](/support/contacting-cloudflare-support/).